sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 But you can't always have everything in software, and sometimes "good enough" has to be good enough.

-I hope you've enjoyed this little exploration into Python and Prime Numbers as much as I did, despite all the creepy crawly references in the Python development tools I'm using.
-I now have Anacondas and Spyders crawling around on my machine!

 ---
 #### random dad joke alert